 When any of the above-mentioned scenarios are considered in any of the testing project, it is recommended for the QA teams to focus on implementing test automation.

-But, what if the project requires a huge amount of repetitive testing of certain test cases?
+What if the project requires a aggressive repeated testing of certain test cases?

 While considering test automation tools for your current or future automation testing requirements, you need to be explicit about the following things: